dalejung/puredrupal/sites/all/modules/contrib/panels_everywhere/README.txt

 For best results, customized layouts are the way to go.
 They can include as much or as little of the page template as you need, and are easily selectable.
+When you customize a layout, if it will be heavily styled, it is recommended that you provide a separate admin layout (in the layout.inc there are 'admin theme' and 'admin css' settings) to provide a less styled layout for the purposes of editing.
+This will be critical to keep the editing UI from getting too messy.

 The navigation, header and messages blocks can be easily customized by copying the appropriate pane-*.tpl.php files from the themes directory to your theme,